Top 15 foods that help increase breastmilk supply naturally

 Having trouble with your milk supply?
 Try these foods!

 Sadly, not a lot of research has been made on the kinds of food that can help increase breastmilk supply, as BabyCenter points out.
-But we can learn from previous generations of breastfeeding moms who have sworn by certain foods that have reportedly helped their breastmilk supply.
+But we can learn from previous generations of breastfeeding moms, who have sworn by certain foods that have reportedly helped increase their breastmilk supply.

 Oatmeal is great for regulating our cholesterol and blood pressure levels, and could also help with lactation.
-According to Just Mommies, because oatmeal is a comfort food, it can also help mothers relax and produce oxytocin, a vital hormone for milk production.
+According to Just Mommies, oatmeal is a comfort food and can also help mothers relax and produce oxytocin — a vital hormone for milk production.

-Garlic affects the taste and smell of your breastmilk, and according to one study (link here), babies tend to latch on for longer after their mothers consume garlic.
+Garlic affects the taste and smell of your breastmilk, and according to a study, babies tend to latch on for longer after their mothers consume garlic.
 According to Mom Junction, it also could have chemical compounds that help in lactation.